chloeh13q/DLND-Face-Generation/README.md

 The model are built on DCGANs.
 Both the generator and the discriminator are composed of four convolutional/deconvolutional layers and one fully connected layer.
 The discriminator class uses Leaky ReLU activation function with alpha=0.2, which helps with the gradient flow and attemps to alleviate the problem of sparse gradients.
 I also added batch normalization after each layer in order to minimize internal covariate shift and stabilize model training as well as [one-sided label smoothing](https://arxiv.org/abs/1606.03498).

-The model trained for 25 epochs, which took well over 2 hours to complete.
+The model trained for 25 epochs, which took well over 2 hours to complete on a GPU.
 A sample of the generated faces are shown here:

 ![generated faces](./output.png)